thearchitector/parceler/README.md

 ![downloads](https://img.shields.io/gem/dv/parceler/stable.svg?label=downloads&style=flat-square)
 ![version](https://img.shields.io/gem/v/parceler.svg?label=version&style=flat-square)

 Parceler attempts to be an alternative asset compiler and manager for [Ruby on Rails](https://rubyonrails.org/).
 It provides functionality similar to Rails' own [Webpacker gem](https://github.com/rails/webpacker), but is powered by [Parcel](https://parceljs.org/) rather than [Webpack](https://webpack.js.org/).
+As a result, it is intended to require significantly less out-of-the-box configurationa at the cost of some more advanced features.
 While meant for Rails, nothing inhibits using this gem outside of a Rails context.

 ## Installation
 You can install this gem by adding it to your application's `Gemfile` via: